sidoh/esp8266_milight_hub/README.md

 ##### Customize fields

 You can select which fields should be included in state updates by configuring the `group_state_fields` parameter.
-Available fields should be mostly self explanatory, with the possible exceptions of:
+Available fields should be mostly self explanatory, but are all documented in the REST API spec under `GroupStateField`.

-1. `state` / `status` - same value with different keys (useful if your platform expects one or the other).
-1. `brightness` / `level` - [0, 255] and [0, 100] scales of the same value.
-1. `kelvin / color_temp` - [0, 100] and [153, 370] scales for the same value.
-The later's unit is mireds.
-1. `bulb_mode` - what mode the bulb is in: white, rgb, etc.
-1. `color` / `computed_color` - behaves the same when bulb is in rgb mode.  `computed_color` will send RGB = 255,255,255 when in white mode.
-This is useful for HomeAssistant where it always expects the color to be set.
-1. `oh_color` - same as `color` with a format compatible with [OpenHAB's colorRGB channel type](https://www.openhab.org/addons/bindings/mqtt.generic/#channel-type-colorrgb-colorhsb).
-1. `device_id` / `device_type` / `group_id` - this information is in the MQTT topic or REST route, but can be included in the payload in the case that processing the topic or route is more difficult.

 #### Client Status